andrewchungxam/2019BotAIHack/README.md

 return await stepContext.BeginDialogAsync(nameof(APIDialog), luisResult, cancellationToken);
 ```

-We need a HttpClient to make the call to salesforce - let's look through some various samples to see how HTTP client is used:
+We need a HttpClient to make the call to Salesforce - let's look through some various samples to see how HTTP client is used:
 https://github.com/microsoft/ailab/blob/master/BuildAnIntelligentBot/src/ChatBot/Services/TranslatorTextService.cs

 We'll take a look here and create a method that will call the API and then return the JSON string.